mimminou/PDBASER/README.md

 If this software helped you making a scientific publication, a citation would be very appreciated :

-ABDELAZIZ, A. (2021). *PDBaser* (1.5) A python tool for fast protein - ligand extraction. https://github.com/mimminou/PDBASER
+ABDELAZIZ, A. (2021). *PDBaser*, A python tool for fast protein - ligand extraction. https://github.com/mimminou/PDBASER